valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 * **Bulk assign cases**

-  Implemented the bulk assign functionality withing the Case List.
+  Implemented the bulk assign functionality within the Case List.

+* **S3 Upload update**

+  Added *documentId* to the request body of the S3 Resource(this is not used by the default Valtimo backend)

 ## Bugfixes